-Shengfang Chou is currently a PhD student in History at the University of Warwick.
+Shengfang Chou has been awarded a PhD in History at the University of Warwick, December 2019.
 She gained an MA (RCA) degree in History of Design, jointly awarded by the Royal College of Art and the Victoria and Albert Museum.
 She had previously served as a research assistant for the Asian collections at the Victoria and Albert Museum and for 2011-13 working for Professor Giorgio Riello on a Leverhulme-funded project entitled ‘Textiles and Fashion in the Early Modern Period’ in the Global History and Culture Centre at the University of Warwick.

-Shengfang is currently working on her doctoral dissertation entitled ‘Late Qing China and the British World: Space, Body and the Image of Empire 1840-1920’ under the supervision of Dr Anne Gerritsen.
+Under the supervision of Professor Anne Gerritsen.
 Shengfang’s thesis mainly focuses on the nineteenth and early twentieth centuries Chinese history and Anglo-Chinese visual and material culture relations.
 Her publications, selected conference papers relevant to the Anglo-Chinese visual and material culture relations include:

-• ‘Body of the Nation: Images Produced by British Photographer John Thomson and His Illustrations of China and of Its People ca. 1870’, Documenting Westerners in Nineteenth-Century China & Japan: New Sources and Perspectives, Sainsbury Institute for the Study of Japanese Art and Cultures, Norwich, UK, 22-23 June 2017.
+• ‘Body of the Nation: Images Produced by British Photographer John Thomson and His Illustrations of China and of Its People ca. 1870’, Sainsbury Institute for the Study of Japanese Art and Cultures, Norwich, UK, 22-23 June 2017.

 • ‘Late Qing China and the British World: A Case Study of the "China-Man" Figure in British Popular Culture and Entertainment 1840-1920’, Material and Visual Cultures conference, University of Monash/Warwick collaborative project, University of Warwick, Coventry, UK, 17 April 2012.